 How To Develop a Crypto Wallet from Scratch?

 In the product discovery process, the team should all be clear on the problem that they are solving and have the problem defined clearly.
 This is to prevent team members from overextending and including irrelevant features, wasting precious time and money.
-In addition, during the product discovery stage, the team plan software architecture and consider aspects such as:
+In addition, during the product discovery stage, the team plans software architecture and considers aspects such as:

 • The synchronization of the blockchain network with the wallet to correctly generate wallet addresses, recognize the transactions, calculate transaction fees, and other important functions.